 "Your own parts and reputation do their fair share.
 Any family must be delighted to be allied with yours."

-"And thus perhaps we come to the point of your visit," Shanten-oh said.
+"And thus I think we come to the point of your visit," Shanten-oh said.
 "You know that, all things being equal, we would consider it an honour to provide an Older to the family with whom we have such close ties of affection."

-"Your words are cold, Uncle," Gouen said unhappily. "'All things being equal'?
-And you speak of being 'honoured' by me, whom you were kind enough to call your equal in verse."
+"Your words are cold, Uncle," Gouen said unhappily.
+"Why do you talk of being 'honoured' by me, whom you were kind enough to call your equal in verse?"